Pancrazio Buciunì: During the Mussolini regime

-At the end of the 1920s, when the Vatican formed an alliance with the fascist government, some 1,000 glass negatives and about 2,000 prints from von Gloeden's inheritance were confiscated and destroyed by police as obscene.
+At the end of the 1920s, when the Vatican formed an alliance with the fascist government, some 1,000 glass negatives and about 2,000 prints from von Gloeden's legacy were confiscated and destroyed by police as obscene.
 The so-called vice campaign started in 1936.
 The police raided Il Moro's home.
 Over 1,000 of the master glass negatives were destroyed, while he wept.
 He was accused of keeping pornography and arrested.
 Buciunì was charged and put on trial.
 The same as with his treason case he was able to defend himself and von Gloeden's memory, telling the court that it was not competent to judge works of art.
 He listed collectors who kept those photographs, including Italian museums and critics, as well as the Ministry of Education itself.
-The court acquitted him, but this couldn't save the destroyed works.
+The court acquitted him, but this could not save the destroyed works.
 Il Moro distributed the remaining plates among local families, priests and institutions.

+During the events of WWII Pancrazio had lost his daughter Natala, who disappeared in 1943 in Catania during an Allied bombing, and had seen his son Alfio deported to Germany as a prisoner of war.